ren85/catcher/README.txt

 Catcher - http packet viewer for linux.
 Written in C#, requires mono (>= 2.8).
-Uses SharpPcap library.
+Uses SharpPcap library, you need to have >= libpcap0.8 and libpcap0.8-dev installed too.
-Run with root privileges: 'sudo mono catcher.exe', until I (or you) figure out how to sniff without root.
+Run from binaries folder with root privileges: 'sudo mono catcher.exe', until I (or you) figure out how to sniff without root.
 Also in params.txt file you need to specify a number of device to sniff on.
 Devices are listed by 'ifconfig' command.
+If not sniffing and no errors are thrown try enumerate all devices, one should work.
 Still have bugs and issues, particularly not supporting SSL.

 Unlike similar tools catcher doesn't act as proxy: no packets go through it, instead it passively captures tcp packets flying by